sul-dlss-deprecated/revs/README.md

 ### Day to day working

+Getting up to date
-1. git co develop
+1. git checkout develop
 2. git pull

+Working
-3. git checkout -b working
+3. git checkout working
 4. now make updates and commit them on 'working'

+Merging
 5. git checkout develop
 6. git pull

+If there are changes
 7. git checkout working
 8. git rebase develop
 9. git checkout develop

 10. git merge working
+11. git push

+12. Head back to step 3 to continue working

 You can skip steps 7,8, and 9 if 'git pull develop' doesn't bring down any updates so you know 'working' is already up to date.
 Step 8 is where you could have merge conflicts.
 But now you resolve them on 'working' so when you then merge back to 'develop' (after fixing the conflicts),